Declaring His Praise

 There’s a big difference between the “saved to serve” mentality and “The Lord has formed me for Himself” awareness.
 The Lord has formed me for Himself and this makes me want to serve Him, with gladness, and to praise Him in His presence, for all He has done and for all He is.

 I echo Paul’s words when he wrote of “God, whom I serve in my spirit in the preaching of the gospel of His Son” (Romans 1: 9) and I echo Peter’s words, “You are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light” (1st Peter 2:9).

 Let us serve God in our spirit always in the preaching of “the gospel of His Son” to this world.
 And let us serve God in our spirit always by being “a people for God’s Own possession,” realizing and responding to the truth that our God has “formed for Myself” our lives as His Own “royal priesthood,” that we would minister to Him in His presence.

 In Isaiah the prophetic word was, “The people whom I formed for Myself will declare My praise.”
 In Peter the fulfilled word is that we are “A people for God’s own possession, so that you may proclaim the excellencies of Him.”

-Beloved Christian, joyfully declare His praise and "proclaim the excellencies of Him who has called you."
-Be His "royal priesthood" in His presence today, for it is only God’s Own people, who know they are "formed for Myself," who will declare His praise.
+Beloved Christian, this day joyfully declare His praise and “proclaim the excellencies of Him who has called you.”
+Be His “royal priesthood” in His presence today, for it is only God’s Own people, who know they are “formed for Myself,” who will declare His praise.
 Hallelujah!